 The popular Animator’s Palate restaurant is on this ship as well, but a new twist has been added.
 An interactive dinner show called Animation Magic involves the guests in the animation shown during the meal.
 Guests are invited to draw characters in a template on their placemats when they first come into the restaurant; servers will collect the completed drawings, which later show up as animation on screens around the room.
-The guests’ names are shown in the credits and you will later receive your drawings back with a special animator’s stamp added.
+The guests’ names are shown in the credits and you will receive your drawings back with a special animator’s stamp added.
 The show uses special Disney-created software to bring the drawings to life, along with a brand-new musical score and never-before-scenes from Disney films.

 This restaurant serves French-inspired, continental cuisine and is inspired by the classic Disney films Cinderella, Snow White and the Seven Dwarfs, Beauty and the Beast, and Sleeping Beauty.
 Designed to look like a palace, some of the features include a whimsical chandelier, lighting fixtures made to look like Cinderella’s Carriage, mosaic tile murals of the princesses, and hidden images of glass slippers, apples, roses, and tiaras.

-Enchanted Garden serves breakfast, lunch, and dinner as a main dining restaurant.
+Enchanted Garden serves breakfast, lunch, and dinner as the main dining restaurant.
 During the daytime meals, the ceiling is a bright blue sky.
 For the evening meal, the Enchanted Garden transforms itself from day to night with a starry sky full of constellations.
 The decor is made to feel like you are eating in the famous gardens of Versailles, France.
-You are surrounded by white trellises, arches and landscape artwork.
+You are surrounded by white trellises, arches, and landscape artwork.
 Lighting becomes part of the artwork, with the fixtures designed like glass flowers and light posts lining the center aisle.
 The glass flowers “bloom” at night and become colorful, as the rest of the gardens open as well.
 The centerpiece is a seven-foot-tall fountain with a Mickey Mouse statue in the center.

 DISNEY FANTASY ENTERTAINMENT

 Entertainment aboard the Disney Fantasy is offered in unique settings, and all options are designed to fill your days at sea with memorable experiences.
-Guests can watch stage shows in the beautiful Walt Disney Theatre, first-run movies in the Buena Vista Theatre, and take part in character meet and greets across the ship.
+Guests can watch stage shows in the beautiful Walt Disney Theatre, first-run movies in the Buena Vista Theatre, and take part in character meet and greet across the ship.

 Europa is the nighttime entertainment district on the Fantasy, located on Deck 4, Aft.
-Exclusively for guests age 18 and up, Europa is the place to be in the evening, offering guests the chance to “travel” through the clubs and lounges of Europe!
+Exclusively for guests aged 18 and up, Europa is the place to be in the evening, offering guests the chance to “travel” through the clubs and lounges of Europe!

 One night during each cruise, guests will experience an international street party – “Viva Europa!”
-Singers, dancers and interactive performers will move through the 5 clubs, bringing the entertainment to a whole new level.
+Singers, dancers, and interactive performers will move through the 5 clubs, bringing the entertainment to a whole new level.

 - La Piazza is a lounge inspired by the cities of Italy and their famous outdoor plazas.
-The bar here takes center stage – it’s modeled after a vintage carousel and is surrounded by colorful Venetian masks.
+The bar here takes center stage – modeled after a vintage carousel and surrounded by colorful Venetian masks.
 A Vespa (complete with sidecar) and intimate booths add to the feeling that you’re spending a romantic evening in Italy.
 La Piazza serves Italian favorites like sparkling Prosecco, Moretti Peroni beer, red and white wines, grappa, and limoncello.

 - O’Gill’s Pub features classic Irish neighborhood pub decor and dark wood accented in brass.
 This is the place to be when the game’s on – HD TVs will be broadcasting live sporting events.
-O’Gills serves up Irish classics, but with a Fantasy twist – their own private label Irish Cream and vintage Irish whisky.
+O’Gills serves up Irish classics but with a Fantasy twist – their own private-label Irish Cream and vintage Irish whisky.

 - Ooh La La, the ship’s champagne bar, will remind guests of a French boudoir, complete with Victorian furniture, velvet-tufted walls, and mirrors.
-The bar, designed to look like a sparkling jewelry box, serves the Fantasy’s private label – Ooh La La Champagne by Taittinger.
+The bar, designed to look like a sparkling jewelry box, serves Fantasy’s private label – Ooh La La Champagne by Taittinger.